Luchador/GUD/docs/RenderOptions.md

 Check crate labels, lighting, nearby doors/windows, damaged crates and distance fades, then toggle AA repeatedly and restart the level.
 Distant textures may shimmer more, as with one-cycle backgrounds.

+## One-cycle secondary room cutouts

+With AA Off, eligible surfaces in secondary room lists now use one-cycle alpha cutout rendering.
+This first pass targets room geometry; transparent model lists (including prop/door glass), effects and characters keep their existing rendering.
+AA On selects the original room lists, and VI remains independent.

+At texture load, the base image is classified as binary-alpha only if it has both fully transparent and fully opaque texels, with no intermediate alpha.
+The check supports RGBA, IA and their paletted formats, ignores row padding and unused palette entries, and excludes RGB/intensity-only images and special preswapped tile banks.
+It uses an existing spare descriptor bit, so descriptors do not grow.
+Mips and texture payloads remain unchanged; there is no per-frame texel scan or texture-number whitelist.
+Imported images follow the same rule.

+A draw is eligible only with a recognized Z-buffered translucent-surface or texture-edge mode, a supported texture-alpha combiner, explicit environment alpha 255, and a verified base-tile upload/format/palette.
+Explicit alpha comparison, fades, decals, partial/custom uploads and unsupported combiners remain on their original pipeline.
+Soft-alpha foliage is deliberately left blended along with tinted glass; this trial does not classify by appearance.

+Converted draws use the base tile with authored bilinear/point filtering and an alpha threshold of 128/255 (`BG_CUTOUT_THRESHOLD`).
+Surviving texels write opaque color and Z; holes write neither.
+Fog retains the shade-alpha blender with `FORCE_BL`, without reading framebuffer color.
+Alpha coverage selection is disabled so the comparison sees texture alpha.
+Dither commands are retained.
+The renderer establishes the threshold before calling the alternate, which restores alpha comparison, cycle, LOD, combiner and render mode before skipped draws and exits/calls.
+Unknown state after a nested call prevents conversion.

+Optional secondary copies are allocated and freed with their rooms, after collision bounds and primary copies.
+They add roughly the original secondary list size plus transition commands; each failed allocation falls back to that room's original list.
+Geometry, collision lists, bullet hits and light vertices remain shared/unchanged.

+For a hardware comparison, keep AA Off, VI and the camera position fixed across builds.
+Try Jungle foliage and Runway/Depot fencing, including close views, distant edges and overlaps with props.
+Check glass, moving doors, fog, broken lights, AA toggles and room streaming.
+Hard edges and lost mip blending can make thin/distant details disappear or shimmer.
+The existing FPS/bottleneck indicator remains; no new watch option or profiler was added.

+The host suite checks classification, RGBA/CI uploads, mixed cutout/glass transitions, fog/depth, state restoration, allocation fallback, unloading and AA/VI selection.
+It also checks 271 authored secondary streams across seven levels with both environment LUTs, using representative binary/soft-alpha texture metadata and upload packets.
+Original texture payloads are unavailable here, so those asset checks establish candidate coverage, not which actual images qualify or their appearance.
+Console validation remains necessary.

+Host and address/undefined-behavior checks pass.
+Affected code compiles with IDO 5.3 for the US N64 target.
+The texture module compilation uses a source image-catalog fixture in place of the unavailable generated ROM-offset table;
+a complete ROM build is blocked by missing base-ROM/texture assets here.

 ## Rendering implementation